savannahmac/savannahmac/README.md

 - 👋 Hi, I’m Savannah McIntyre!
 - 👀 I’m interested in using data analysis and visualization to continue to improve public education in the United States.
-- 🌱 I’m currently learning data analysis and visualization through the Michigan State University boot camp.
+- 🌱 I’m currently a junior data analyst, working primarily with customer experience survey data.
 - 💞️ I’m looking to collaborate with other former teachers or those passionate about education.
 - 📫 How to reach me, email me at savannahmcintyre10@gmail.com